 Paragon is currently seeking Soil Handling Monitors to join our team.
 Title and compensation will be commensurate with experience.

-• Other responsibilities may include but are not limited to: data management through the collection, entry, synthesis and reporting phases; site seeding; vegetation control; preparing various formats of field reports; ground disturbance preparation, hazard assessment; accurate completion of chain-of-custody forms and delivery to the lab when needed; and assisting with biophysical scopes of work such as soil survey.
+• Other responsibilities may include but are not limited to: data management through the collection, entry, synthesis and reporting phases; site seeding; vegetation control; preparing various formats of field reports; ground disturbance preparation; hazard assessments; accurate completion of chain-of-custody forms and delivery of samples to the lab; and assisting with biophysical scopes of work such as soil survey.

 MINIMUM REQUIREMENTS: You must have the following attributes:

 • Have completed or are working towards a Bachelor of Science, Bachelor of Applied Science or Diploma in a reclamation-related field from a recognized post-secondary institute.

 • Eligibility to register with the Alberta Institute of Agrologists (AIA).

 • An absolute, genuine dedication to working safely.

 • Ability to work productively independently as well as in a team setting.

 • Results-oriented and efficient, with excellent problem-solving skills.

 • Strong interpersonal and communication skills, with an affinity for working respectfully with colleagues, contractors, and clients.